google/honggfuzz/docs/FeedbackDrivenFuzzing.md

   * CPU supporting [BTS (Branch Trace Store)](https://software.intel.com/en-us/forums/topic/277868?language=en) for hardware assisted unique edge (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (unfortunately no AMD support for now)
   * CPU supporting [Intel PT (Processor Tracing)](https://software.intel.com/en-us/blogs/2013/09/18/processor-tracing) for hardware assisted unique edge (branch pairs) counting.
 Currently it's available only in some newer Intel CPUs (unfortunately no AMD support for now)

-# Requirements for hardware-based counter-guided fuzzing (Intel/AMD and possibly other CPU architectures) #
+# Requirements for hardware-based coverage-feedback fuzzing (Intel/AMD and possibly other CPU architectures) #
-  * GNU/Linux OS with a supported CPU
+  * GNU/Linux OS with a supported CPU (Intel Core 2 for BTS, Intel Broadwell for Intel PT
+  * Linux kernel >= v4.2 for AUXTRACE

 # Examples #
 The fuzzing strategy is trying to identify files which add new code coverage (or increased instruction/branch counters).
 Then it adds such input files to the (dynamic) input corpus.